Mahidol University International College: History

 The International Students Degree Program (ISDP) was founded in March 1986.
 It is the first international bachelor's degree program at a public university in Thailand.
 Six months later, the program accepted its first class of 45 students.
 The classes were taken on the second floor of the MU Social Science and Humanities Building.
 There were two full-time and 20 part-time instructors, a four-member support staff.
 The program offered a total of seven majors in the Sciences and Travel Industry Management.

-In 1992, two addition majors namely Business Administration and Food Science and Technology were introduced and the program officially had its own new building which accommodates 486 students.
+In 1992, two additional majors namely Business Administration and Food Science and Technology were introduced and the program officially had its own new building which accommodates 486 students.
 Having been approved by the Mahidol University Council in 1996, ISDP was officially designated Mahidol University International College (MUIC).
 A six-storey complex was built two years later to accommodate more than a thousand of students along with a new management which include an expansion of academic offerings, additional internships, including the Salaya Pavilion Hotel and Training Center, a pre-college program and several offices.
 The college's academic, physical and social landscapes were developed over the years.
 There have been the promotion of student exchange program and a further expansion of its physical facilities including an eight-storey extension.

 Now, MUIC offers a diverse range of 18 undergraduate majors and 24 minors in the Arts, Languages, Sciences, and Administration.
 Mahidol University International College also offered two master's degree programs, for approximately 3,200 students.
 The new building, Aditayathorn Building is completed in 2016.
 After its completion, MUIC is able to accommodate over 4,000 students.